adambiltcliffe/codex/readme.md

 Choice of tech specs to unlock and requirement to unlock right spec to play cards Tech Lab and Heroes' Hall

-Unstoppable, long-range, two lives, deathtouch, other abilities Permanent detector
+Long-range, two lives, deathtouch, other abilities Permanent detector
 Damage modification effects